-- Production forests (on state public land) have the sustainable production of forest products and byproducts as their first function.
-Their protection function is secondary.
-Production forests also include forest areas of community forests (CF) that are granted under agreement between the Forestry Administration (FA) of MAFF and a local community or organized group of people living within or near the forest area and depend upon it for subsistence and traditional use, to manage and utilize the forests in a sustainable manner.
-Therefore, CF could be one of the sources of timber, although to date there has not been much if any timber from CFs because almost all CF sites were created on degraded forestlands and CFs face a number of technical and bureaucratic challenges in producing marketable timber. - Protected forests (on state public land) have protection of the forest and its ecosystem as their priority.
+- Production forests (on state public land) have the sustainable production of forest products (and by-products) as their first function.
+Their protection function is a secondary function.
+Production forests also include forest areas of community forests (CF); that are granted under agreement between the Forestry Administration (FA) of MAFF and a local community, or organized group of people living, within or near the forest area, and depend upon it for subsistence and traditional use, in order to manage and utilize the forests in a sustainable manner. - Protected forests (on state public land) have protection of the forest and its ecosystem as their priority.
 Permits are not issued for the harvest of forest products or by-products, although local communities have customary user rights to collect forest products and by-products so long as the impact is minor.
-Nevertheless, the Law on Protected Areas states that sustainable use zone could be granted as ELC for
+Nevertheless, the Law on Protected Areas states that sustainable use zone could be granted as ELC for sustainable development.

-- sustainable development.
 In this regard, almost all ELC sites of the protected areas had played main sources of timbers. - Conversion forestland for other development purposes.
-This land is idle land, comprised mainly of secondary vegetation.
-When it has not yet been designated for use by any sector it shall be classified as permanent forest reserves until the Royal Government decide to use and develop the land for another purpose.
+This is idle land, comprised mainly of secondary vegetation.
+Land which has not yet been designated for use by any sector shall be classified as permanent forest reserves until the Royal Government decide to use and develop the land for another purpose.